libsndfile/libsndfile/README.md

 ## Submitting Patches.

-Patches should always be submitted via the Github issue tracker.
+* Patches should always be submitted via the Github issue tracker.
+* Patches for new features should include tests and documentation.
+* Patches to fix bugs should either pass all tests, or modify the tests in some sane way.